MicrosoftDocs/windows-itpro-docs/windows/manage/appv-auto-batch-updating.md

 - Using the user-interface provided by the App-V Sequencer

 Starting with Windows 10, version 1703, running the New-BatchAppVSequencerPackages cmdlet or the App-V Sequencer interface captures and stores all of your customizations as an App-V project template.
-If you later want to make changes to this package, your customizations are automatically loaded from this template file.
+If you want to make changes to this package later, your customizations are automatically loaded from this template file.

 >[!NOTE]
 >If you're trying to sequence multiple apps at the same time, see the [Automatically sequence multiple apps at the same time using Microsoft Application Virtualization Sequencer (App-V Sequencer)](appv-auto-batch-sequencing.md) topic.